 - 3/4 tsp salt, or more to taste

 - 1 tsp basil

 - 1/2 tsp black pepper

-- 1/4 tsp cayenne (adds a kick - if spice sensitive, omit)
+- 1/4 tsp cayenne pepper (adds a kick - if spice sensitive, omit)

 - Cooked pasta for serving (if wheat sensitive use gluten free pasta)

-- 4 qt. pot, handheld mesh strainer, 2-3 coffee filters, large 5 qt. sauté pan or sauce pot
+You will also need: 4 qt. pot, handheld mesh strainer, 2-3 coffee filters, large 5 qt. sauté pan or sauce pot.

 - Boil mushrooms in 4 cups water for 5 minutes.
 Let them soak in the hot water for a few minutes while you cook the lentils, until the liquid is dark brown and has cooled off a bit.